Bahmani family: Coat of arms

 The family coat of arms based on the old Persian Lion and Sun emblem, the royal symbol since the Seljuq time in the 13th century.
 In 1785 Agha Mohammad Khan adopted the emblem and under Fath Ali Shah in 1803 it became symbol of the land as well as of royal house, with a crouching lion.
 In 1871 the current version was published.

 Azure on a base Vert a lion guardant couchant Argent upon a rock Argent, all in front of a sun irradiated Or.

 The shield covered by a robe of estate in a form of a lion's skin Or, two paws visible; lined Argent and ensigned an ancient crown Or of seven visible points, with a cap Gules.

 Genealogy

 Field Marshal Prince Bahman Mirza Qajar was born 11 October 1810 at Tehran, and died 11 February 1884 at Shusha/Karabagh.
-He was the 4th son of Crown Prince Abbas Mirza "Nayeb os-Saltaneh" by Princess Aisha (Jahan) Khanom Davalu, and younger full brother to Mohammad Shah Qajar.
+He was the 4th son of Crown Prince Abbas Mirza "Nayeb os-Saltaneh" by Princess Naba'at (Jahan) Khanom Davalu, and younger full brother to Mohammad Shah Qajar.
 1831–1834 he became Governor (hakem) of Ardabil, 1834 Governor of Tehran and Commander-in-Chief (sepah-salar), 1836–1841 Governor-General (beyglerbegi) of Borujerd, Lorestan and Hamadan, 1842–1847 Vicegerent (vali) of Azerbaijan and Governor of Tabriz.

 Bahman Mirza had 31 sons and 30 daughters.
 Some of them became ancestors of the Azerbaijani Qajar families: Persidsky, Bahmanov and Kadjar.

 His 31 sons in order of seniority: